ndranathunga/StrawHats_Aether/README.md

 # StrawHats_Aether

+## Instructions to install

+- Clone the repo
+- navigate to the Aether folder and use `npm install`
 ## Instructions to run

-navigate to the Aether folder and use `npx expo start`
+- Navigate to the Aether folder and use `npx expo start`